erikbatista42/ai-support-agent/README.md

-# AI Integration Support Agent
+# Technical Support Agent

-A conversational AI tool that helps verify script integrations on live websites.
+Technical support agent where you can ask questions about your codebase and verify scripts on live websites.

 ## What It Does